 Andre Villas-Boas hailed Jermain Defoe's performance as Tottenham secured a comfortable 3-0 victory over Tromso in the Europa League.

-Tottenham manager Villas-Boas was pleased with the impact Defoe had on the game, despite largely playing second fiddle to offseason arrival Roberto Soldado in the Premier League this season.
+And manager Villas-Boas was pleased with the impact Defoe was able to have on the game, despite largely playing second fiddle to close-season arrival Roberto Soldado in the Premier League this season.